khornberg/docker-indicator/readme.md

 ![images/down.png](images/down.png)

-*It can take a few seconds to update the status*
+*It can take a few seconds to update the status if connecting to a docker machine instance*

 Started container list (shows on top)